-FSANZ has a new application seeking approval for Polygalacturonase from genetically modified Aspergillus oryzae (a fungus) as an additive and to help in the processing of a number of food types.
-The application seeks to permit polygalacturonase from a genetically modified strain of Aspergillus oryzae containing the polygalacturonase gene from Aspergillus tubingensis, as a processing aid in the manufacture of fruit and vegetable juices/products, coffee processing, flavouring production and wine production.
+FSANZ has a new application seeking approval for Polygalacturonase from genetically modified Aspergillus oryzae (a fungus) as an additive and as a processing aid in the manufacture of fruit and vegetable juices/products, coffee processing, flavouring production, and wine production.
+Calls for submissions was made by FSANZ on May 20, 2022, these submissions had a 6-week window to be made.
 Additionally, a report published by the New Zealand productivity commission recently pointed to a need for the greater use of GMO technologies in food production and manufacturing.
 The New Zealand government is taking this advice onboard and hopes to investigate the matter further in the coming years.